 When I was 12, two friends and I decided to start a rock’n’roll band.
 I had a cheap Woolworth guitar, my friend Brad played his brother’s set of Rogers drums, and his neighbor Kevin played a powder-blue Sekova hollow-body guitar.
 We didn’t have a bass player.
 The first song we learned had three chords.
 At that moment we joined kids around the world who, in the mid-to-late ’60s, were filling their parents’ basements and garages with the sound of “Gloria.”

-Note: Measurements can be found through this link.
+Note: Measurements taken in the anechoic chamber at Canada's National Research Council can be found through this link.

 As I rushed to the 7-Eleven around the corner from my house, I had a plan: I wanted to be the first to grab a copy of Mad Max: Fury Road on Blu-ray from the Redbox kiosk parked out front.